Golf guide to East Lothian and Edinburgh

 From Muirfield and Dunbar to North Berwick, explore the finest links on Scotland's golf coast...

 The Royal Mile leading from Holyrood Palace to Edinburgh Castle is a hub of culture, history and (most importantly) people watching opportunities.
-There is an entertaining mix of nationalities and ages, with street performers engaging and (in some cases) confusing the visiting public.
 The Castle, itself, overlooks the city, dominating the skyline and is certainly among the more recognizable landmarks in the United Kingdom.

 Throughout the late summer, the Edinburgh International Festival dominates attention in the city, with the alternative Festival Fringe now the largest performing arts gathering in the world.
-With numerous theatres – including the King’s, Playhouse and Festival (formerly the Empire) – in the center of the city, there is always something to see and do.
-It is a rich environment of activity.
+With numerous theatres including the King’s, Playhouse and Festival in the center of the city, there is always something to see and do.

 With a solid and varied collection of holes, Dunbar is a thoroughly enjoyable course to play, and will set you up well for the challenges waiting on the other courses in the area.
 The town itself is very interesting – steeped in history – and it would be worthwhile visiting the ruins of Dunbar Castle, which was at one time among the most impressive fortifications in Britain.